Fishrider24/ESP32-Freezer-Alarm/README.md

 Has a Wifi Reconnect function.
 Has an email alert if Sensortemp reading goes over setpoint, and alerts when it goes back down.

+To use, make sure all the libraries labeled below are install in your Arduino IDE.
+Put the make a folder Called FreezerAlarm
 ![Image1](https://github.com/Fishrider24/ESP32-Freezer-Alarm/blob/main/freeze.png)

 ***Need to add .txt files to the Data Folder as below***